 Before diving into polyvagal theory, it helps to understand the two primary parts of the autonomic nervous system:

-• The parasympathetic nervous system, which helps us slow down and regulate—like gently pressing the brakes.
+- The parasympathetic nervous system, which helps us slow down and regulate—like gently pressing the brakes–or can shut our system down if things become too overwhelming.
 (An easy way to remember it is: *”para” like a parachute—helping us slow down.)

 Both systems work together to keep us safe and balanced.
 Polyvagal theory offers a more nuanced look at the autonomic nervous system, helping us understand the different ways our body responds to stress and safety—whether through mobilization, regulation, or shutdown.